-One of the benefits of using both Dura Stone and Poly Stone[TM] as surfaces is the ease of care that both products provide.
+One of the benefits of using both Dura Stone and Poly Stone as surfaces is the ease of care that both products provide.
 Each product is available in matte, satin and gloss finishes, requiring basic routine care.
 Simply clean each surface type regularly with soapy water.
 It's that simple.
-Have a more difficult stain Follow the to remove? guidelines below for each surface finish and your cultured stone surface will look like new.
+Have a more difficult stain to remove?
+Follow the guidelines below for each surface finish and your cultured stone surface will look like new.